mathandy/simple-imshow/README.rst

 **Request for Community Support:**

-I'd love for others to help me make this a more robust, more convenient tool -- so, as the FCC always says, "If you see something, say something." :)
+I'd love for others to help me make this a more robust, more convenient tool -- so, as the FAA likes to say, "If you see something, say something."
+Or at least feel free to.

 **TODO:**